 Whilst being a contortionist may sound like fun to some people, for many with hypermobility syndrome it can cause far more trouble that it's worth.
-Cura Managing Director Kathryn was diagnosed with HMS (Beighton score 9/9) as a child and can only describe her teenage years as hell; luckily she's much better now.
+I was diagnosed with HMS (Beighton score 9/9) as a child and can only describe my teenage years as hell; luckily I'm much better now.

 Things we need to know: